ocean-tracking-network/node-manager-training/_episodes/07_project_metadata.md

 - Are there strange characters in the collection code, project title, or abstract?
 - Were the names and affiliations of each contact successfully parsed?
 Are there any affiliated institutions which are not found?
 Are there any contacts which were not found that you expected to be?
 - Is the project URL formatted correctly?
 - Are all the species studied found in WoRMS?
 Are any of them non-accepted taxonomy (entries with accepted taxonomies will have a success message of the format `INFO: Genus species is an accepted taxon, and has Aphia ID XXXXXX.`, followed by a URL)?
-Which ones have common names that do **not** match the WoRMS records (look at bottom of each species record for success: `OK: Animal name is an acceptable vernacular name for Genus species`)? **NOTE: any mismatches with common name can be fixed at a later stage, make a note in the Issue for your records**
+Which ones have common names that do **not** match the WoRMS records (look at bottom of each species record for success: `OK: Animal name is an acceptable vernacular name for Genus species`)? **NOTE: any mismatches with common name can be fixed at a later stage, make a note in the Ticket for your records**
-- Is the suggested Bounding Box appropriate based on the abstract? **NOTE: any issues with the scale of the bounding box can be fixed at a later stage, make a note in the Issue for your records**
+- Is the suggested Bounding Box appropriate based on the abstract? **NOTE: any issues with the scale of the bounding box can be fixed at a later stage, make a note in the Ticket for your records**
 - Are the start and end dates formatted correctly?

 Generally, most of the error messages arise from the **Contacts** and **Species** sections.